securonixinc/Securonix_Documentation/README.md

 [Link on how to get this]: https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/

 3. Push your changes to the main branch
+> Do not push the PublishConfluencePage since it contains sensitive information - API Key.
+Keep it in a seperate location
 <pre><code>git add .
 git commit -m "Add commit message" git remote add origin git@github.com:documentation-securonix/doc.git